Committee for Programme and Coordination

-In reviewing the strategic framework the Committee examines the totality of the Secretary-General's work programme giving particular attention to programme changes arising out of decisions adopted by intergovernmental organs and conferences or suggested by the Secretary-General.
+The Committee for Programme and Coordination examines the totality of the Secretary-General's work programme giving particular attention to programme changes arising out of decisions adopted by intergovernmental organs and conferences or suggested by the Secretary-General.

-- gives guidance to the Secretariat on programme design by interpreting legislative intent so as to assist it in translating legislation into programmes.
+- gives guidance to the Secretariat on programme design by interpreting legislative intent so as to assist it in translating legislation into programmes; and

 - makes recommendations with respect to work programmes proposed by the Secretariat to give effect to the legislative intent of the relevant policy-making organs, taking into account the need to avoid overlapping and duplication.

 In its most resolution 72/266A, the General Assembly inter alia, approved the proposed change from a biennial to an annual budget period on a trial basis and decided that the proposed programme budget shall consist of:

 - Part I: the plan outline, which endorses the long-term priorities and the objectives of the Organization;

 - Part II: the programme plan for programmes and subprogrammes and programme performance information;

 - Part III: the post and non-post resource requirements for the programmes and subprogrammes.